yojimat/rest-node-api-design-example/README.md

 REST API inspired by this a tutorial of [freeCodeCamp](https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api/#our-example-project).
 A CRUD application for the workouts of the day.
 The workouts can have tips on how to perform it.
 It is a [Client-Server-Mode](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) distributed application.
+Also try to follow these [principles](https://restfulapi.net/security-essentials) when implementing the security part of the API

 ## Architecture